 Last week Melbourne gave itself over to State of Design, the now annual design festival that somehow wraps up the entire city into a frenzy of all things design (I say "somehow" - it's due to the hard work of Ewan McEoin and team, as well as the receptive culture engendered in the city over the last two decades.
 Last year I was one of the speakers at Design Capital, and I've rarely been as well-treated at a conference.)

-This year, I took part in an 'urban mobility' workshop for the 2040 City Design Laboratory (thanks to Crowd Productions for enabling that), bumped into Daniel Neville twice, which was a pleasure, and was invited to give the opening speech at a new exhibition at the Town Hall's City Gallery: "Bluestone Lounge Room: Designing the streets of Melbourne".
+This year, I took part in an 'urban mobility' workshop for the 2040 City Design Laboratory (thanks to Crowd Productions for enabling that) and was invited to give the opening speech at a new exhibition at the Town Hall's City Gallery: "Bluestone Lounge Room: Designing the streets of Melbourne".
 (I've included my speech below.
 Unusually for me, I read it out in order to fit into the five minute time limit.)

 This small but fascinating exhibit bleeds out into the street outside in order to illustrate the changing nature of Melbourne's urban environment over the last 60 years or so, changes which have rescued the city from the demise that looked all too likely in the early '80s.
 While the outer city of Melbourne largely continues to go in the wrong direction, all too familiar to sprawling cities across Australia and the USA, the inner city has become a byword for progressive urban development, almost at the level of a Barcelona or a Copenhagen.

-In doing so, it's ever clearer that these last two decades' worth of positive changes to the city are down to the teams led by two people in particular: Rob Adams, Director of City Design and Urban Environment, and Ian Dryden, the city's lead industrial designer.
+In doing so, it's ever clearer that these last two decades' worth of positive changes to the city are down to teams and strategies led by a handful of people: the ongoing development of RMIT's campus and buildings, used as a 'lever' to transform the northern CBD and create a generation of high-quality architects, led by Leon van Schaik; and tunnelling from the other end, as it were, Rob Adams, Director of City Design and Urban Environment, and Ian Dryden, the city's lead industrial designer.

 Ian Dryden's work is less well-known, but perhaps more directly visible to Melbournians.
 The exhibition contains his original drawings for much urban infrastructure, as well as examples of his absolutely quotidian objects.
 These, for all their sheer ordinariness (in the best sense), are nonetheless carefully considered and often beautifully designed, whether they're bins, catenary light fittings, streetlamps, kiosks and so on.
 The layer of everyday that helps glue the city together.